huggingface/blog/deep-rl-q-part2.md

 It means that to update our Q(St,At):

 - We need St, At, Rt+1, St+1.
-- To update our Q-value at this state-action pair, we form our TD target:
+- To update our Q-value at a given state-action pair, we use the TD target.

 We use Rt+1, and to get the **best next-state-action pair value,** we select with a greedy policy **(so not our epsilon greedy policy)** the next best action (so the action with the highest state-action value).